Stone Duality for Monads: Topological Localic Comodels

 A \emph{cover} of $L$ is a subset $J \subseteq \cal{O} (L)$ such that $\bigvee j = \top$.
 A cover $J$ \emph{refines} $J'$ if for every $u \in J$ there is $u' \in J'$ such that $u \leq u'$.
 An \emph{extended partition} $P$ is a pairwise disjoint cover, i.e., $u \wedge v = \bot$ for any $u \neq v \in P$.
 A \emph{partition} $P$ is an extended partition which does not contain $\bot$, and any extended partition $P$ induces a partition $P^- = P \setminus\set{\bot}$.
 A zero-dimensional locale $L$ is \emph{strongly zero-dimensional} or \emph{ultraparacompact} if every open cover is refined by a partition. \end{definition}

-Stone spaces correspond to Boolean algebras: this is known as Stone duality.
-Generalizing this, ultraparacompact locales correspond to \emph{Grothendieck Boolean algebras}.
-The notion is due to~\cite{Van-Name2013-tn} but our nomenclature follows~\cite[Definition 3.6]{Garner2024-yc}.
+Since ultraparacompact locales generalize Stone spaces, there should be a corresponding generalization of Stone duality.
+On the algebraic side, the corresponding generalization is to consider the \emph{Grothendieck Boolean algebras}.
+The notion is originally due to~\cite{Van-Name2013-tn} but our nomenclature follows~\cite[Definition 3.6]{Garner2024-yc}.

 \begin{definition} A \emph{Grothendieck Boolean algebra} $B_\cal{J}$ is a Boolean algebra equipped with a \emph{strongly zero-dimensional topology}, i.e., a collection $\cal{J}$ of partitions for $B$ such that \begin{enumerate}[(i),itemsep=0em] \item $\cal{J}$ contains every finite partition; \item if $P \in \cal{J}$ and $Q_b \in \cal{J}$ for each $b \in P$, then $P;Q := \set{b \wedge c | b \in P, c \in Q_b}^- \in \cal{J}$ also; \item if $P \in \cal{J}$ and $f \colon P \to I$ is a surjective function, then each $\bigvee f\inv(i)$ exists in $B$ and $f\inv P := \set{\bigvee f\inv(i) | i \in I} \in \cal{J}$. \end{enumerate} \end{definition}